Informative Essay Guide

 What’s the best way to start an informative essay?

-point is to grab the readers’ attention and make them curious enough to keep reading the paper.
-The hook can have many forms, such as a quote, shocking statement, question, anecdote, etc. Ensure to evaluate the audience before writing.
+The point is to grab the readers’ attention and make them curious enough to keep reading the paper.
+The hook can have many forms, such as a quote, a shocking statement, a question, an anecdote, etc. Ensure to evaluate the audience before writing.
 Knowing your readers better will help you write an informative essay quickly and easily.

 What’s the best way to end an informative essay?